metzzo/Awesome/doc/language/language.md

 ### Autonomous Variables/Functions
 This is a new conecpt I would like to implement into Awesome.
 It is a concept that has some similarities to data-flow based programming.
 It basically states, that variables recalculate their value depending on the value of other variables or functions are called whenever the value changes.
-This system basically removed the need of function/method/variable pointers int he language, while still maintaining a powerful syntax.
+This system basically removed the need of function/method/variable pointers in the language, while still maintaining a powerful syntax.
 Example:
 ```
 var a as int, b as int